 Only projects implemented and completed in the reporting year should be included.
 Therefore, the first full year of carbon savings is always and only the year after the current reporting year.
 If the project was not completed in the reporting year, it is included in Q3h instead and then entered under Q3f in the next reporting year.
 Top projects to include should be based on carbon savings and/or cost.
 Total project savings here should match the total in Q3e.
 You may wish to check the organisation's project register to complete this question.
-The Carbon Footprint and Project Register (CFPR) Tool, developed by SSN, Zero Waste Scotland and partners can be also be used.
+The Carbon Footprint and Project Register (CFPR) Tool can be also be used.
 Please contact SSN for a copy.